kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 </dependency>
 {% endhighlight %}

 Now the core itself won't do much without something to run.
 At the very least we have to include an HTTP server that will process our applications requests and forward them to our desired Java EE components.
-Jetty is preferred as the servlet implementation for its high performance and small footprint.
-Support for different servers like Tomcat, Grizzly and Undertow is coming in a future version.
+Jetty is the preferred choice for the servlet implementation for its high performance and small footprint.
+Support for different servers like Tomcat, Grizzly and Undertow is coming soon.

 `FILE ./catalogue/pom.xml`